nf-core/nft-utils/docs/usage.md

 assert snapshot(removeNextflowVersion("$outputDir/pipeline_info/*_versions.yml")).match()
 ```

 The only argument is path to the file (or wildcard pattern) which must match a versions file in YAML format as per the nf-core standard.
-When using wildcards, the first matching file will be used.
+When using wildcards, all matching files will be processed and their results merged together.

+**Note:** The returned YAML structure will have all keys sorted alphabetically at both the top level and within nested sections for consistent, predictable output.

 ## `removeFromYamlMap()`